polderknowledge/log-module/README.md

 ## Change log

-Please have a look at [the releases section](link-releases) for an overview of all changes.
+Please have a look at [the releases section][link-releases] for an overview of all changes.

 ## Testing